30DaysofWebDEV/DSC-30-Days-of-Web/Project_5/ReadME.md

 * get a hosting
 * make your website dynamic

-**(Important note from participant: I've embedded CSS and javascript using "style" tags and "script" tags code into a single HTML page, I didn't keep seperate files for them)**
+**(Important note from participant: I've embedded CSS and Javascript code using "<style>" tags and "<script>" tags into a single HTML page, I didn't keep seperate files for them)**